 The early settlement of Bury St. Edmunds, known as Bedericesworth, was first mentioned in the annals of ecclesiastical history by Bede, who recorded that Sigeberht, king of the East Angles, established a small monastery here in 633.
 Further unwitting help was given by the last king of this semi-independent territory, Edmund, when he was martyred by the Danes in 869, probably at Bradfield St. Clare.
-A few decades later he was already regarded as a saint and legends were growing up about him.
-These ensured that when his body was transferred here about the year 900, the fame of the monastic foundation would grow correspondingly, and when in 945 another King Edmund, now of Wessex and England, gave the monks a substantial holding of land, so it also began to acquire the material wealth to support its increasing ambitions.
-Nor did these suffer more than a temporary set-back when it became necessary to move St. Edmund's body to London in 1010, in response to the threat of renewed Danish invasions, for within a few years it was back again, this time with the Danish king, Cnut (who was convinced that his father's sudden death was due to angering the saint), both as guarantor of the abbey's security and its principal benefactor.
-Cnut ordered a round church of stone to be built to house the saint's remains.
+A few decades later he was already regarded as a saint and tales about his life were already becoming legendary.
+These ensured that after his body was transferred here about the year 900, the fame of the monastic foundation grew correspondingly, and when in 945 another King Edmund, now of Wessex and England, gave the monks a substantial holding of land, so they also began to acquire the material wealth to support their increasing ambitions.
+Nor did these suffer more than a temporary set-back when it became necessary to move St. Edmund's body to London in 1010, in response to the threat of renewed Danish invasions, for a few years later it was returned, this time with the Danish king, Cnut - who had become convinced that his father's sudden death was due to angering the saint - as both guarantor of the abbey's security and its principal benefactor.
+Cnut ordered a round church of stone to be built to house Edmund's remains.
 This was consecrated in 1032 and it is from about this time that the name Bury St. Edmunds gradually began to replace the town's old name.

 Little is known of the Norman church of St. James but it is reputed to have been 200 feet (61 m.) long and 71 feet (22 m.) wide.
 Its chancel was reconstructed c.
 1400 and rebuilding of the rest appears to have begun in 1503 under the direction of John Wastell (fl.
 1485 - d.
-1515), a master mason of the first rank who lived in Bury and was also responsible for the nave and aisles at Lavenham, St. Mary's, Saffron Walden (Essex) and Great St. Mary's, Cambridge, as well as for the last and arguably most substantial phase of work at King's College Chapel.
-As at Lavenham, Wastell's commission at Bury appears also to have been limited to the nave and aisles, for the church bells were hung in the detached but adjacent Norman gate tower which, like Wastell's work, still survives.
+1515), a master mason of the first rank who lived in Bury and was also responsible for the greater part of St. Mary's, Saffron Walden (Essex), St. Mary's, Lavenham, and Great St. Mary's Cambridge, as well as for the last and arguably most substantial phase of work at King's College Chapel.
+Wastell's commission at Bury appears to have been limited to the nave and aisles, for the church bells were hung in the detached but adjacent Norman gate tower.
 St. Jamesís, however, was erected only very slowly, for it is known that the lead was left on the abbey church nave roof until 1551 in order that the parishioners could hold services there while their own church was unusable.
 After it was finally completed, St. James's seems to have stood more or less unchanged until 1865, when the chancel was rebuilt for a second time, on this occasion in accordance with the plans of Sir George Gilbert Scott (1811-78), who also designed a new nave roof and altered the gable over the W. front to fit it.

-Probably this last condition would still be that of the church today except that in 1914 it was at last decided that Suffolk should form an independent diocese, for which St. James's church at Bury St. Edmunds would act as the new cathedral.
+Probably this last condition would still be that of the church today except that in 1914 it was finally decided that Suffolk should form an independent diocese, for which St. James's church at Bury St. Edmunds would act as the new cathedral.
 A similar thing also happened at the same time to St. Mary's church in Chelmsford, following the simultaneous creation of the new diocese of Essex, but whereas in Chelmsford an eastward extension of the chancel and the construction of certain rooms to the north was thought to be all that the building's new status required, in Suffolk much more ambitious plans were laid.
-Work eventually began in 1960 under the direction of Stephen Dykes Bower (1908-94), who had been given the exceptional commission for the second half of the twentieth century of the complete redesigning of the E. end of a new cathedral, while still more extraordinary was the fact that he chose to do so in the Gothic style, scotching once and for all the claims of Liverpool Cathedral (designed by Sir Giles Gilbert Scott, son of George, in 1902, but only finished in 1978) to be the last church built in this style in England, for the cathedral at Bury St. Edmunds was still under construction when this visit was made in 2004.
+Work eventually began in 1960 under the direction of Stephen Dykes Bower (1908-94), who had been given the exceptional commission for the second half of the twentieth century of the complete redesigning of the E. end of a new cathedral, while still more extraordinary was the fact that he chose to do so in the Gothic style, scotching once and for all the claims of Liverpool Cathedral (designed by Sir Giles Gilbert Scott, son of George, in 1902, but only finished in 1978) to be the last church built in this style in England, for the cathedral at Bury St. Edmunds was still under construction at the turn of the century.